 3. Travel & Accommodations

-If you’re eloping somewhere special, consider costs for flights, rental cars, lodging, and meals.
+Planning to elope somewhere amazing?
+Don’t forget to add in costs for flights, rental cars, lodging, and food.

 4. Marriage License & Legal Fees